The best Super Bowl TV deals

 Hisense R7 55-inch 4K HDR Roku TV: $330 (save $170)Hisense

-Although Best Buy no longer has its 55-inch Insignia with Fire TV for $330, it's now offering a Hisense Roku model for the same price.
-The only thing I'd question is the lack of user reviews.
+Although this model was $30 less a few days ago, it's still a solid deal at $330.
+The only thing I'd question is the tiny number of user reviews.
 But, hey, don't like it?
 Take it back to the store.

 Best 65-inch TV deals